 Roasted Butternut Squash

-Simply cut up butternut squash (into fun shapes if you want!) and roast them up in the oven.
+Simply cut up butternut squash (into fun shapes if you want!) and roast them in the oven.
 With a little salt, they’re a naturally sweet side dish to share with the kids.

 Butternut Squash Muffins